Table Of Contents

 Among Nolato’s state-of-the-art offerings is its Trishield® technology, a unique dispensing process widely used by leading companies in high-tech industries requiring electromagnetic interference (EMI) shielding.
 Trishield® offers a solution that combines excellent shielding effectiveness with superior mechanical performance and is used to form the dispensed EMC gaskets into a triangular shape, thus reducing material usage and the required compression force to create an effective shield.

-Compashield® is Nolato’s brand for molded and extruded EMI shielding gaskets in the form of cans, frames, tubes, sheets, and components.
+Compashield® is Nolato’s brand for molded and extruded EMI gaskets in the form of cans, frames, tubes, sheets, and components.
 The technique involves molding or extruding electrically conductive silicone rubber into a precise size and shape.
 The cross-section can be rectangular, solid, or hollow, in various shapes and dimensions.
 Thanks to Nolato, designers no longer need to choose between an environmental seal or an EMI shielding gasket—Nolato merged both gasket types into a sole product.
-Compashield® Extrusion features a thin, electrically conductive shield co-extruded on a high-performance silicone rubber base.
+Compashield® Extrusion features a thin, electrical conductivity shield co-extruded on a high-performance silicone rubber base.

 What is an EMC Production Partner?